-Contrary to what usually we think the tablature is not an instrument of transcription recently, on the contrary is ancient even back to the sixteenth century.
-It is useful because it allows you to play the guitar without knowing the music and shows us immediately what are the frets and strings to use.
+Contrary to what we usually think, tablature is not a transcription we have recently started to use.
+It's origin goes all the way back to the sixteenth century.
+It is useful because it allows you to play the guitar without knowing how to read music and shows us immediately what frets and strings to use.
 If you have never read tablature, you need to take a few minutes to understand how it works and know how to recognize the symbols that appear on the lines, which are the strings of the guitar.

 Zero indicates to play a string open, in this case, the sixth low E string has no fret to be pressed so the string is played open.

 The fingering of the left hand: